-Start at the Grass Point Trail at the end of Adventure Road from the Fluted Cape parking area.
+Start at the Grass Point Trail at the end of Adventure Bay Road from the Fluted Cape parking area.

-From here walk along the beach and then up on to a flat, well-maintained trail that follows the edge of the bay.
+From here walk along the beach and then up onto a flat, well-maintained trail that follows the edge of the bay.

-You may spot different wildlife along the way so keep you eye out.
+You may spot different wildlife along the way so keep your eye out.
 The trail will lead you all the way out to Green Point.
 There is an information board at the end to tell you more about the area.

 After your relaxing walk keep an eye out for Bruny Island’s famous white wallaby, as this is the bay where this little one lives.

 5) Hike Up to the Fluted Cape Lookout

 - Location: At the end of Adventure Bay Road

 - Distance: 5.6km return or 6.2km for the whole loop

 Still feel like walking?
 Perfect!
 Because the Fluted Cape Track out of Adventure Bay is one of the best hikes on Bruny Island.

 Located within South Bruny National Park, this delightful, adventurous circuit walk cuts past Green Point and up over Fluted Cape, following precarious sea cliffs and offering incredible views.